 How Does the Miniature Schnauzer Compare to Other Schnauzer Breeds?

 Coren’s study also ranked the standard schnauzer and the giant schnauzer in terms of intelligence.
-The miniature schnauzer ranks twelfth in the second tier, the standard schnauzer ranks eighteenth, and the giant schnauzer ranks twenty-eighth.
-So, of the schnauzer breed variations, the miniature is the most intelligent.
+The miniature schnauzer ranks twelfth in the second tier, the standard schnauzer ranks eighteenth, and the big schnauzer ranks twenty-eighth.
+So, the miniature is the most intelligent of the schnauzer breed variations.

 Limitations of Coren’s Study

 Coren’s study on canine intelligence is the “go-to” when comparing various dog breed intelligence.
-Coren’s study does have limitations, however.
+Coren’s analysis does have limitations, however.

 The Test Ranks Only One Type of Intelligence

-The study only looked at working intelligence and overlooked adaptive intelligence, instinctive intelligence, spatial intelligence, kinesthetic intelligence, interpersonal intelligence, etc.
+The study only looked at working intelligence and overlooked adaptive, intuitive, spatial, kinesthetic, interpersonal, etc.

 The Study Did Not Account For Mixed-Breeds or Breeds Unaccepted by the AKC/CKC